tnichols217/notes/CSDS 391/Textbook/3 - Searching.md

 ### Problem Formulation

 Specifying possible actions and states - an abstraction of the relevant world.
+In a place that is deterministic and consistent.

 ### Search